fuchs-fabian/esase/README.md

 ### Use without installation

-No problem, just make the script `esase.sh` executable and start it.
+No problem, just make the script `esase.bash` executable and start it.

 - Then no app icon will be created in your app menu.
 - No "critical" or "unwanted" changes are made to the file system.

-**Disadvantage**: You have to start it via the console and you need to know the exact path of `esase.sh`.
+**Disadvantage**: You have to start it via the console and you need to know the exact path of `esase.bash`.

 ## Reinstall with own configuration files